 Fungal Infection Awareness Month FAQs

-What is the most common fungal infection?
+What are the most common types of fungal infections?

 How to Observe Fungal Infection Awareness Month